Mehbasu/Ravenous-Snake_game/README.md

-# 🐍 HungrySnake - Realistic Snake Game
+# 🐍 Ravenous Snake - Realistic Snake Game

 A modern, web-based implementation of the classic Snake game with realistic graphics, dual control methods, and multiple food types.

 ## 🎮 Game Overview

-HungrySnake is an enhanced version of the classic Snake game featuring:
+Ravenous Snake is an enhanced version of the classic Snake game featuring:
 - **Realistic snake graphics** with detailed segmentation, scales, and animated features
 - **Dual control methods** supporting both mouse and keyboard input
 - **Multiple food types** with unique appearances and behaviors